Klangforum Wien invited twenty women artists to present ten different short animated films inspired by Christian Felber’s Common Good Economy.

 The films reflect on various aspects of “The Economy for the Common Good”.
 Its opportunities and challenges, and its theory and practice, will be brought up for discussion through the mediums of animation, music, and an advanced participatory form of music theatre.

-Klangforum Wien will tell stories of consumption and greed, solidarity and competition, cohesion and revolt.
+Klangforum Wien tells stories of consumption and greed, solidarity and competition, cohesion and revolt.
 The ensemble will open new pathways for musical interaction and create a space for reflection and participation.

 Live Music Events: